tamglaeser/feedbackapp/README.md

 ### Certificate Authority

-To set up my certificate for my first CRON job, importing the Feedier CSV file, and avoid an SSL error, I had to go to my [Feedier Production site](https://feedier-production.s3.eu-west-1.amazonaws.com/), download the certificate as a crt file, and add the path for this certificate to my php.ini `openssl.cafile` variable.
+To set up my certificate for my first CRON job - importing the Feedier CSV file - and avoid an SSL error, I had to download the latest cURL bundle of all the CAs (which includes the Amazon one), and add the path of this `cacert.pem` as my `php.ini` `openssl.cafile` variable.
+In case the Amazon CA were missing from this file, I could download the certificate from the [Feedier Production Site](https://feedier-production.s3.eu-west-1.amazonaws.com/) and add the CA to the `cacert.pem`.